ytti/packet_via_dmem/README.md

     MX104-ABB-0(test2nqe31-re1.dk vty)# test jnh 0 packet-via-dmem dump MX104-ABB-0(test2nqe31-re1.dk vty)# test jnh 0 packet-via-dmem disable

+ * in capture the 0x3 sets flags for what type of packets we want, for 0x3 we set two flags on, 'Packet' and 'PacketHead' (show mqchip N lo stats).
+These two cover all real traffic.

+ * after capture flags we can set up-to 8 bytes of data to match anywhere in 32B window

+ * after match trigger we have optional 3rd argument which gives the byte offset where our 32B window starts from, default to 0.
+If you're capturing IPv6, the DADDR won't fit in the first 32B window, so you might give offest of say 19B to get DADDR there too (in case of L2 MAC headers, without VLAN or MPLS)

 ## Install
     % gem install packet_via_dmem